mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 These are elements of constructionist pedagogy that are explored in Chapter 2.

 This chapter has already addressed the overall ethos of conducting educational research in situ, i.e. in an authentic educational context.
-The context of this research being  a new learning community in a University setting involving of home educating parents, myself as a researcher / facilitator, and volunteer student helpers.

 In recent years researchers from constructionist school have started to describe the importance a situated approach to studying and critical approach to game making studies [@kafai_revaluation_2022; @kafai_theory_2020].